Horace reading Garrison

 My grandfather was at his core – an activist.
 An avid reader, researcher, and teacher until last week – one of his most amazing projects was pouring over the original newspapers by abolitionist William Lloyd Garrison and synthesizing his teachings and insights into blog posts on this comprehensive site that he built: http://theliberatorfiles.com/ (Which by they way, if you click that link you’ll actually see and hear my grandpa calling us all to action.)

 My grandfather was silly, often trying to challenge society’s rules and go against convention.
 I wouldn’t call my grandfather a loving person, but he loved people.
-His house is filled with two things: books and pictures of his friends and family.
+His house is filled with two things: books and pictures of his friends and family, he also loves fish, so he has a fish thank decorated with the best fish tank ornaments that can be found online.
 He would make collages out of pictures and put them on his coffee table, dining table, really any flat surface he could.
 He knew amazing people too – transformative action takers that risked, and some even lost, their lives in the fight for equality.
 His email signature was, “OUR COUNTRY IS THE WORLD — ALL PEOPLE ARE OUR PEOPLE.”

 One of the last emails my grandfather sent to us was a reminder that Nazism, white supremacy, and blind hatred are still alive in the US.
 I’m attaching the pics from the email here – it’s in 1939 at Madison Square Garden where people are saluting Hitler.
 My grandfather’s plea, “We cannot let this happen again.”